Rupert

 Some call me a prolific writer, but whether this is true or not, I can't say.
 What I do know is that I'm very aware that none of us know how many Christmases we have left, so I feel I'm against the clock of life.

-The African philosophy of 'ubuntu' is a concept in which your sense of self is shaped by your relationships with other people.
+Rupert is a firm believer in the African philosophy of 'ubuntu', which is a concept in which your sense of self is shaped by your relationships with other people.
 It’s a way of living that begins with the premise that “I am” only because “we are.”

 Southern African Herpetologists

-Rupert founded Southern African Herpetologists in 2024 with the goal of uniting herpetologists across southern Africa to enhance the understanding of the region's reptile and amphibian species.
+Rupert established Southern African Herpetologists in 2024 with the objective of bringing together herpetologists from across southern Africa to deepen the knowledge of the region's reptile and amphibian species.

 Our objectives include: